Winter scene

 Welcome to the Central Sussex United Area of The Methodist Church and The United Reformed Church

 The Central Sussex United Area is comprised of 20 churches in villages and towns by the sea, in and around the Ashdown Forest and the South Downs.
-It is bounded by the towns of Haywards Heath (NW), Crowborough (NE), Newhaven (SW) and Eastbourne (SE), and symbolises the unity between denominations as we seek together to share God’s love through our mission and ministry in a variety of communities.
+It is bounded by the towns of Haywards Heath (NW), Crowborough (NE), Lewes (SW) and Eastbourne (SE), and symbolises the unity between denominations as we seek together to share God’s love through our mission and ministry in a variety of communities.

 Rev'd Barbara Evans-Routley - Co-Leader Methodist